Transfer Students FAQ

-If your teacher has indicated that you lack the prerequisite or co-requisite for a course that you are taking, or that you are taking a course at the wrong language level, s/he or the department chairperson may give you an essential course change form.
-Please bring this form (which must be signed by the chairperson or program coordinator) to the Registrar’s Office (2D.6).
-All requests will be processed within 24 hours, and you will be able to view your revised schedule in Omnivox.
+If your teacher has indicated that you lack the prerequisite or co-requisite for a course that you are taking, or that you are taking a course at the wrong language level, they may submit to the Registrar’s Office an online essential course change form.
+Forms will be processed within 24-48 hours, and you will be able to view your revised schedule in Omnivox.
 You will be sent a MIO if there is any issue with the change.

 - one section of a course for a different section of the same course

 - one course for another course that sits in the same box of your progression chart (e.g., a complementary)

 - or make several of the above changes at once, to arrive at a whole new schedule.